I would like to acknowledge the following folks who helped me with the program.

 sm 7 SV0 7.200.000 rrrr xxxx

 Now here, not only is the Vox enabled, but the slices are Split!
 Ok, I'll admit it, I've accidentally transmitted on an unintended frequency, because I didn't pay enough attention to whether or not my VFOs were split.
 JJFlexRadio puts that right under your finger tips.

 Finally, notice that the frequency is shown in the form mm.kkk.hhh, MHZ, KHZ, HZ.

 Now let's turn off Vox and Split.

-NOTE: If you're using JAWS 14 and above, you will need to uncheck "Enhanced Edit Support" to get the continuous frequency display to work.
-Versions prior to 14 don't have this problem.
+NOTE: If you're using JAWS 14 through 17, you will need to uncheck "Enhanced Edit Support" to get the continuous frequency display to work.
+Versions prior to 14, and after 17, don't have this problem.
 To uncheck this, use JAWSKEY-F2 and select "Settings Center".
 Search for the word "Enhanced", and uncheck "Enhanced Edit Mode".

 Now for the cool stuff you can do from the keyboard.
 I'll admit this is easier with a braille display.
 I can use the cursor routing with my Pacmate 40 display.

 First, place the cursor on a digit of the frequency, and use the up and down arrow keys to change it.
 For example, if you place your cursor on the right-most KHZ digit, and cursor down 5 times, you'll be on 7.195.
 If you place your cursor on the 7, the MHZ digit, and cursor up once, you'll be on 8.200.

 Note that you can't change the frequency from the keyboard if transmitting.